 OK, another important window - the Check window.
-You open it by clicking on Check in the Entry window; s Windows menu.
-You can set the font with a right-click menu choice.
+You open it by clicking on Check in the Entry window's Windows menu.

-This window is used to display the results of checking a call-sign against your log and also against a master list of calls, variously called the master.dta or Super Check Partial file.
-One is provided when you install the program, and the process of updating is covered in the Tools Menu section of Digging Deeper.
+This window is used to display the results of checking a call sign against any or all of the following: your log; a master list of calls, variously called the master.scp or Super Check Partial file; call signs that have been spotted and received in the Telnet window; and call signs in a user-defined file called the Call History file.
+A Super Check Partial file is provided when you install the program, and the process of updating is covered in the Tools Menu section of Digging Deeper.

 First things first, though.
-When you type a call-sign in the Entry Window, the Check window displays whether a match was found or not.
-If the match is in your current log, it is shown in the first line of the window, like this:
+When you type a call sign in the Entry Window, the Check window displays whether a match was found or not in the various selected sources.
+Call signs that differ from the one you have typed in by only one letter have the different letter highlighted in red, while similar call signs that are longer than the one you have typed in have the additional characters highlighted in green: